 David H.Fauss Point of view

 Magnus’ research is customized, on a case specific basis, to maximize the results of litigation.
-Magnus scientifically evaluates jurors or fact finders (arbitrators, mediators) responses to case issues by using attitude surveys, focus groups, mock trials, and mock arbitrations to develop case strategies, themes, voir dire questions, and more.
+Magnus scientifically evaluates jurors or fact finders (arbitrators, mediators) responses to case issues by using attitude surveys, Jury Focus Group, mock trials, and mock arbitrations to develop case strategies, themes, voir dire questions, and more.
 Voir dire consultation and witness preparation are also available.
 Magnus’ provides Insights for Successful Litigation®.

 Magnus has worked on cases throughout the United States, in both federal and state courts.
 The Magnus team takes pride in providing quality work.
 Please visit www.magnusweb.com for more information.Publisher: magnusweb